Last Summer at Bluefish Cove: Characters

-Kitty — Has just left her OBGYN clinic to become a full-time writer after she took the feminist world by storm with her book The Female Sexual Imperative.
+Kitty - Has just left her medical clinic to become a full-time writer after she took the feminist world by storm with her book The Female Sexual Imperative.
 A force to be reckoned with in any situation, Kitty is terrified of being publicly outed, and worries that Eva’s arrival at Bluefish Cove might expose her.

-Rita — Kitty's wide-eyed and level-headed secretary – and lover.
-Punctual, to-the-point, and insightful.
+Rita — Kitty's level-headed secretary and lover.
+She's punctual, to-the-point, and insightful.

 Donna — A party girl in her early 20s who faces accusations of being a gold digger in her relationship with the older Sue.

 Sue — A wealthy and weathered blueblood, involved with the much younger Donna – an age difference which Sue is self-conscious about.

 Rae — A second-wave feminist through and through – which sometimes clashes with her stereotypically “feminine,” housewife-type sensibilities and likes.

-Annie — A master sculptor (or, sculptress, depending on who at Bluefish Cove you ask) who’s been involved with Rae for 10 years.
-Strong, Spunky, and Artistic.
+Annie — A master sculptor who’s been involved with Rae for 10 years.
+Described as "strong, spunky, and artistic".

-Lil – Sarcastic, witty, and knows how to clean a fish in her sleep.
+Lil – Sarcastic, witty, knows how to clean a fish in her sleep.
 Dying of cancer, but keeping the diagnosis close to her chest.
 The only single lesbian at the start of the play.

 Eva – Caring and somewhat sheltered, Eva has just left her husband of nearly a decade at the start of the play, and is staying at Bluefish Cove unaware that it is a lesbian colony.
 Entering a new chapter in her life, Eva is open to new ideas and experiences – including exploring her sexuality.